tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

 At a Sobolev point, the packet instantaneously accumulates optical depth, the value of which is called the Sobolev optical depth :math:`\tau_\mathrm{Sobolev}` (see :ref:`tau_sobolev`).
 This corresponds to a probability of :math:`1-e^{-\tau_\mathrm{Sobolev}}` that the packet interacts with the atomic line.

-While the packet is propogating through the supernova ejecta, it continuously accumulates optical depth due to Thomson scattering until it reaches a Sobolev point, at which it instantaneously gains the Sobolev optical depth.
+While the packet is propagating through the supernova ejecta, it continuously accumulates optical depth due to Thomson scattering until it reaches a Sobolev point, at which it instantaneously gains the Sobolev optical depth.
 If the random interaction optical depth :math:`\tau_0` is reached between Sobolev points (where the packet is just accumulating optical depth due to the possibility Thomson scattering), the packet performs a Thomson scattering.
 Similarly, if the interaction optical depth is reached at a Sobolev point (where the packet accumuates optical depth due to the possibility of a line interaction), the packet performs a line interaction.
-In either case, the packet is moved to the interaction location and a new propogation direction is assigned.
+In either case, the packet is moved to the interaction location and a new propagation direction is assigned.
 Since this process is isotropic, the new direction is sampled according to

 .. math::